instana/nginx-tracing/README.md

 In order to reach the Instana agent via IPv4, it is required to use the correct agent hostname which will resolve to the correct IP address and **TCP port 42699** has to be open.
 Network debugging packages `iproute2`, `iputils-ping`, and `netcat` should be installed.

-Example with Nginx in a Ubuntu Docker container and the Instana agent on the host:
+Example with NGINX in a Ubuntu Docker container and the Instana agent on the host:

 ```sh
 host# ss -tlnp    # verify agent listens to port 42699 at proper IP